Skip to main content

 Why would I bother creating a website when free social media channels exist?

-Version 1 – WordPress Site
+Version 1 – WordPress Beginning

 I knew very basic HTML and CSS knowledge but wasn’t interested in pre-made website builders.
 WordPress seemed to be an ideal choice, offering the perfect middle ground for a beginner like me to get a website up and running.